 Sheltering the poor and the outcast—what spiritual parallel might that have?
 Could that be expanding our fellowship—including those who are maybe cast out from our midst or needy in other ways spiritually?
 That is, those who have been excluded somehow.
 How about covering the naked?
 What could that have a parallel with?
 Doesn't it say, in Revelation 3, that the Laodiceans are naked?
 What do you do when you clothe a person spiritually?
 You help them to become righteous.
 You strengthen them.
 You give them what spiritual help they need to become clothed in white linen.
 We exhort one another daily.
 Isn't that what Paul says that we should do?

-Maybe you won't find somebody in the street that is naked, or needs shelter, or is hungry.
-But there are certainly spiritual things that you could do; and a fast day is a good day to do them.
-Yes, the physical is important; but the spiritual application of this—to us, right now—is paramount.
+Maybe you won't find somebody in the street who is naked, needs shelter, or is hungry.
+But there are certainly spiritual things that you could do, and a fast day is a good day to do them.
+Yes, the physical is important, but the spiritual application of this—to us, right now—is paramount.

 Let's finish here in Isaiah 58:8-12.
 This is the result of proper fasting.
 God says: